Phuket Condo vs Villa 2026: Net ROI Comparison Guide

 Frequently Asked Questions

-Entry-level pool villas in developing areas (Rawai, east coast) start from around $350,000–$450,000.
-Quality villas in prime west-coast locations (Bang Tao, Kamala, Surin) start from $600,000–$800,000 for a 3-bedroom with private pool.
+Entry-level pool villas in developing areas (Rawai, east coast) often start around $350,000-$450,000.
+Quality west-coast villas (Bang Tao, Kamala, Surin) commonly start from $600,000-$800,000 for a 3-bedroom with private pool, verify lease registration and build permits.

 MORE Group Editorial